 Consider and comment upon any policy or strategy regarding loans, investments or borrowing.

-Governance, Risk and Control
+Governance

 Review and recommend approval of the joint annual governance statement prior to final approval and consider whether it properly reflects the governance, risk and control environment and supporting assurances and identify any actions required for improvement.